gdiminin/HaSAPPy/docs/Tutorials/XistScreening_analysis.md

 python HaSAPPY_start.py ../command/myProj.txt
 ```

 This will start the HaSAPPy program.
 The output will be stored under the experiments folder.
+You can compare it with the one present in HaSAPPy manual.

 ## Using nvBowtie with HaSAPPy